List of Coronation Street characters introduced in 2002: John Arnley

 John Arnley, played by Paul Warriner, made his first screen appearance on 15 December 2002.
 The character and casting was announced on 19 November 2002.
 Warriner previously appeared in Coronation Street as Ben Williams in 1990.
 Of his role, a spokesperson commented "Paul's role will really start off with a bang, and then a few twists."
 John began "a passionate affair" with his student Toyah Battersby (Georgia Taylor), but when she took him home to meet her flatmates, John set his sights on Maria Sutherland (Samia Ghadie).
 Maria initially rejected John's advances, but a love triangle soon developed, which prompted Toyah to decide to leave the Street.

 John is Toyah Battersby's tutor at Granston Technical College.
 Toyah begins a relationship with John, but is reluctant to introduce him to her flatmates Fiz Brown (Jennie McAlpine) and Maria Sutherland.
 Toyah invites John to The Rovers Return Inn to meet Fiz and Maria and they are surprised to see that he is considerably older than Toyah.
 John takes Toyah to Bordeaux for a holiday and they become closer.
 However, John become attracted to Maria.
 Knowing that Fiz and Toyah are out, John calls at their flat and he and Maria have sex.
 Fiz catches them and insists that Maria tells Toyah.
 John makes it clear to Fiz that she will not reveal what happened as she would not want to hurt Toyah.
 He continues to make advances towards Maria, but she rejects him.

 A few weeks later, Maria discovers that she is pregnant.
 When John finds out, he implies that Maria is promiscuous, which earns him a slap, and then offers to pay for an abortion.
 John tells Toyah that he feels her flatmates do not like him and suggests they move in together, which Toyah agrees to.
 While Toyah is berating Fiz for not liking John and not being supportive towards Maria, Fiz reveals the truth about their affair.
-Toyah confronts Maria, who gives her impression that John forced himself on her.
+Toyah confronts Maria, who gives her impression that John raped her.
 Because she was once raped herself, Toyah interrupts John's tutor groups and attacks him.
 John calms her down and Toyah breaks up with him.

 A Daily Record reporter branded John "a new Weatherfield hunk", while a writer for the Huddersfield Daily Examiner called him "a love-rat lecturer".